dkopko/cb/memory-bank/progress.md

 ### Implementation Refinements

+- ✅ Migrated structmap_amt implementation from klox to cb
-- 🔄 Refactoring and migrating code from klox to cb
+- 🔄 Continuing refactoring and migrating code from klox to cb
 - 🔄 Enhancing the partially-persistent red-black tree implementation
 - 🔄 Optimizing memory usage and reducing unnecessary copying
 - 🔄 Improving API design and usability